constgen/neutrino-middleware-less-loader/README.md

 * `include`: optional array of paths to include in the compilation.
 Maps to Webpack's rule.include.
 * `exclude`: optional array of paths to exclude from the compilation.
 Maps to Webpack's rule.include.
-* `less`: optional **Less** config that is passed to loader.
+* `less`: optional [Less options](http://lesscss.org/3.x/usage/#less-options) config that is passed to the loader.

-The LESS config Reference can be found in official [Less Documentation](http://lesscss.org/3.x/usage/#less-options)

 It is recommended to call this middleware after the `neutrino.config.module.rule('style')` initialization to avoid unexpected overriding.
 More information about usage of Neutrino middlewares can be found in the [documentation](https://neutrino.js.org/middleware).
-More in-depth description about customization may be found in the [Less Loader Documentation](https://github.com/webpack-contrib/less-loader)

 ### In **neutrinorc**